-It’s no wonder that more renovations include purpose-built features to enhance pet’s comfort.
-Better still, the trend is incorporate pet-friendly elements without compromising style.
+It’s no wonder that more renovations include purpose-built features to enhance the pet’s comfort.
+Better still, the trend is to incorporate pet-friendly elements without compromising style.

 Some people choose to showcase features for Fido and Fluffy.
 Others prefer a more subtle aesthetic.
 Either way, pet-friendly home renovation has gone mainstream.
 Homeowners everywhere are now keeping their furry family members in mind when renovating and making home improvements.

 Whether you’re updating your entire home or just the kitchen or living room, here are 5 pet-friendly home renovation ideas to include in your plan.

 Most pet owners want their dogs and cats to eat in the kitchen along with everyone else.
 But kitchens are the busiest room in most homes, and it’s easy to bump into and knock over pet dishes.
 And, if your pets are messy eaters, spilled kibble, water, and wet food can be tracked through the kitchen.

 To help keep the room clean and feeding time organized, a built-in feeding station is a great pet-friendly home renovation idea.

 In the kitchen, it’s common to create a special feeding center under the cabinetry.
 It’s a simple solution that doesn’t use up extra floor space.

 But feeding stations don’t have to be in the kitchen.
 Some people with large dogs or many pets create a small alcove off the kitchen.
 Add the convenience of shelves and drawers near the food dishes to keep food and other supplies organized.

 If you want to go all out, add a water line and circulating pump to the feeding station.
 Your pets’ water dish then becomes a drinking fountain!